Vivojay/mariana-music-player/help.md

 `lib.lib` remains the human-editable source of library roots.
 The incremental profiler stores its catalog and resumable work in Mariana's writable SQLite database.

+Use `ls all` or `ls *` for the whole library, or a case-insensitive title expression such as `ls "^Alpha|Gamma$"` to filter it. `recents` accepts the same filtering syntax.
+Existing count, index, numeric range, `o`, and `desc` forms remain available; hyphens inside a pattern are not numeric ranges.

 | Command | Purpose |
 | --- | --- |